AnaDimitrova/hdr_ml/README.md

 The ridge regression is executed with combination with Leave-One-Out cross-validation.
 Here we experimented with different types of cross validations, however again the Leave-One-Out produced best results.

 4. Postprocessing.
 As a post processing step we approximated our results to the initial input set to get similar age distribution.
+This step is randomizing and can produce different results after each execution.